Frequently Asked Questions

 : Scaffolds a modern Next.js application with best practices..env.local

-: Securely stores environment-specific variables like API keys or secrets, keeping them out of the codebase.MESSAGEBIRD_WEBHOOK_SECRET
+: Stores environment-specific variables securely, keeping secrets out of your codebase.MESSAGEBIRD_WEBHOOK_SECRET

 2.1 Create the API Route File: